-Join Timothy Pintello for an in-depth discussion in this video How to use software restriction policies, part of Creating and Managing Group Policy for Windows Server 2012.
+Join Timothy Pintello for an in-depth discussion in this video How to use software restriction policies, part of Windows Server 2012: Create and Manage Group Policy.

 - Software restrictions are one type…of Group Policy Objects.…Software restrictions identify software…and controls the execution of that software.…Software restrictions are a node of the…Group Policy Management Editor.…Specifically, software restrictions can be found…under the Windows Settings/Security Settings node…of the Group Policy Object Management Editor.…By default, in the Group Policy Management Editor,…the software restrictions Policies folder is empty.…If software restrictions aren't enforced,…applications will run based on group access.…

 When you go to create a software restriction,…you generate two folders.…The first folder is called security levels.…This folder enables you to define default behaviors.…The second folder generated is additional rules.…The additional rules folder contains criteria…for each executable program.…There are three enforcement strategies…you can use when creating software restrictions.…The first enforcement strategy is called unrestricted.…In the unrestricted strategy,…you allow all apps to run unless specifically excluded.…